 - NSW Education Standards Authority

 - Tasmanian Teachers Registration Board

 - Teacher Registration Board of the Northern Territory

 - Teachers Registration Board of South Australia

 Please ensure your interstate or New Zealand registration remains current while the TRBWA processes your application.

 How to apply for registration under Mutual Recognition

 To apply for registration under Mutual Recognition you need to download and complete both of the following:

-Once you have printed, completed and signed the National Police Checking Service Informed Consent Form, please forward it to the TRBWA, together with 100 points of correctly certified identification and supporting documentation required for your application.
+Once you have printed, completed and signed the NCCHC form, please forward it to the TRBWA, together with the completed Notice, copies of your identity documents and supporting documentation.

-To avoid unnecessary delay, please take care when checking the completeness of your application.
+To avoid delays, please take care when checking the completeness of your application.